CaptainCrowbar/rs-core/docs/alias.md

 Alias& Alias::operator=(T&& t);
 ```

-Conversions from a `T` to an `Alias.` Explicit conversion constructors are
+Conversions from a `T` to an `Alias.` Conversion constructors are always
-always defined; implicit conversions and assignment operators are defined if
+defined, and are explicit by default; implicit conversions and assignment
-the `implicit_to_alias` flag is present and `T` has the necessary
+operators are defined if the `implicit_to_alias` flag is present and `T` has
-properties.
+the necessary properties.

 ```c++
 template <typename Tag2, AliasFlags F2>